DantasticWebSolutions/carmine-sembra-brooklyn/README.md

   <h3 align="center">Carmine Sembra Brooklyn</h3>

   <p align="center">
-    An Event Company that will make you feel the joy they are spreading
+    An event management company that will make you feel the joy they are spreading
     <br />
     <a href="https://carminesembrabrooklyn.it/" target="_blank">View Demo</a>
     ·